How the Economy Will Look After the Coronavirus Pandemic

 This Wartime Atmosphere Has Opened a Window for Change

-by Robert J. Shiller, a professor of economics at Yale University, winner of the 2013 Nobel Memorial Prize in economics, and the author of Narrative Economics: How Stories Go Viral and Drive Major Economic Events.
+By Robert J. Shiller, a professor of economics at Yale University, a winner of the 2013 Nobel Memorial Prize in economics, and the author of Narrative Economics: How Stories Go Viral and Drive Major Economic Events

 There are fundamental changes that happen from time to time—often during times of war.
 Though the enemy is now a virus and not a foreign power, the COVID-19 pandemic has created a wartime atmosphere in which such changes suddenly seem possible.